Parade of Classic Old Cars

 I was in Atlanta last weekend visiting with my son.
 On Saturday morning there was a parade of gorgeous classic, collector cars driving slowly down Peachtree Road, ending up at the High Museum of Art.
 You could look more closely at the antique cars and talk to some of the owners.

-We stood on Peachtree Road watching these classic used cars, which looked like they were new condition, although you know many went through restoration.
+We stood on Peachtree Road watching these classic used cars, which looked like they were in new condition, although you know many went through restoration.
 We took a lot of pictures.
 I wanted to put many of them in this hub as each antique car was really beautiful.
 I am not quite sure if I got all the names or all the cars right and some I didn’t know at all.
 There was no program to follow, but I did my best.
 I am sure there are those that know cars very well who will be delighted to help me out.

 1939 Jacquar SS